 The Deutsche Montessori Gesellschaft was founded in Berlin in 1925, with the assistance of Maria Montessori.
-The aim of the society is to spread and support knowledge about Montessori pedagogy in Germany, to organize Montessori training courses and to work for exchange and in-service training for Montessori educators according to the principles of AMI.
+The aim of the society is to spread and support knowledge about Montessori pedagogy in Germany, and to work for exchange and in-service training for Montessori educators according to the principles of AMI.

-Twice a year the DMG publishes an issue of its magazine DAS KIND (THE CHILD), dealing with different aspects of Montessori pedagogy, as well as with current research regarding child development and education.
+Twice a year the DMG publishes an issue of its magazine DAS KIND (THE CHILD), covering different aspects of Montessori pedagogy, including current research regarding child development and education.

 In addition, the DMG has published a number of books: In 2015 an updated reprint of ‘Kosmische Erzählungen in der Montessori Pädagogik’ (Cosmic Tales in Montessori Education), including original texts by Maria and Mario Montessori, comments and recommendations by renowned authors such as Baiba Krumins-Grazzini, Camillo Grazzini, Greg McDonald and Peter Gebhardt-Seele, as well as supplementary key stories and charts.

-In its efforts to bring Maria Montessori’s ideas to the attention of a wider audience, the DMG is currently involved in planning the ‘Montessori Europe 2016’ conference in Berlin from October 7th – 9th and a Montessori booth during DIDACTA, -Europe's largest and most important education trade fair - from February 14th - 18th 2017 in Stuttgart.
+In its efforts to bring Maria Montessori’s ideas to the attention of a wider audience, the DMG has been involved in planning the ‘Montessori Europe 2016’ conference in Berlin from October 7th – 9th and a Montessori booth during DIDACTA, -Europe's largest and most important education trade fair - from February 14th - 18th 2017 in Stuttgart.